-I get it—the holidays can get hectic.
-Whether you’re worried about staying on track with your wellness goals or find it difficult to maintain structure, here are my top 5 tips you can incorporate this year.
+Whether you’re worried about staying on track with your wellness goals or find it difficult to maintain structure, here are five tips you can incorporate this year.
 The goal is to help you maintain health, balance and a more realistic approach to the holidays this season.

-Does your family count on you to bring your legendary mashed potatoes and red velvet cake with frosting every year?
-You can still fulfill their wishes and try altering a few ingredients in recipes that you know no one will miss to cut back on half of the salt, sugar or fat.
+Try altering a few ingredients in recipes to cut back on half of the salt, sugar or fat in your famous holiday dishes.
 Of course, some traditional recipes are not to be messed with—but you can swap out or cut back on ingredients you know won’t be missed.
 Try swapping canned fruit or vegetables for the real stuff to eliminate extra sugar and sodium.
 You can also eliminate the butter in the mashed potatoes and keep the milk or substitute the heavy cream for low-fat milk to keep that creamy texture.

 With these top five tips in mind, you’re in for a happy, healthy and balanced holiday season.